 Daniel Owen - Mr. Owen holds a B.Sc.
 (Econ.) from the London School of Economics and Political Science having specialized in accounting.
-Mr. Owen is a private investor and entrepreneur, currently Chairman and Chief Executive Officer of a private investment management company, Chairman of a helicopter conversion and enhancement company, and formerly a Senior Vice President of Polystar Energy & Chemical Corporation (previously named Canada Development Corporation).
-Mr. Owen serves on the board of directors of a number of Canadian public companies, has served on the audit committees of these Canadian public companies and currently serves on the audit committees of two public companies, chairing one of those committees.
+Mr. Owen is a private investor and entrepreneur, currently Chairman and Chief Executive Officer of a private investment management company, Chairman of a helicopter conversion and enhancement company, and formerly a Senior Vice President of Polystar Energy & Chemical Corporation (previously named

+Canada Development Corporation).
+Mr. Owen has served on the board of directors of a number of Canadian public companies and on certain of the audit committees of these Canadian public companies and currently serves on the audit committee of one public company, being Westaim.
 In these capacities, Mr. Owen has had extensive experience analyzing and evaluating financial results and financial statements.

-Bruce Walter - Mr. Walter holds a B.A. degree from the University of Toronto, J.D. and M.B.A. degrees from York University and a Ph.D. from the University of Cape Town.
-Mr. Walter is currently Chairman of Iron Ore Holdings, LP (a resource investment partnership), and Vice-Chairman of Centura Gold Inc., a gold mining company.
-Mr. Walter was formerly President and Chief Executive Officer of Dynatec Corporation, a publicly-traded Canadian company, President and Chief Executive Officer of Plaintree Systems Inc., a Canadian company publicly-traded in both Canada and the United States; President of Sherritt Inc., a publicly-traded Canadian company; and a Managing Director of BMO Nesbitt Burns, an investment bank.
+Bruce Walter - Mr. Walter holds a B.A. from the University of Toronto, J.D. and M.B.A. degrees from York University and a Ph.D. from the University of Cape Town.
+Mr. Walter is currently Chairman of WW Mines Inc. (a resource investment corporation), and Vice-Chairman of Centerra Gold Inc., a gold mining company.
+Mr. Walter was formerly President and Chief Executive Officer of Dynatec Corporation, a publicly-traded Canadian company, President and Chief Executive Officer of Plaintree Systems Inc., a Canadian company publicly-traded in both Canada and the United States; President of Sherritt Inc., a publicly-traded Canadian company; and a Managing Director of BMO Nesbitt Burns Inc., an investment bank.
 In these capacities, Mr. Walter has had extensive experience overseeing management responsible for the preparation of financial statements.